Steven Guilbeault: Minister of Environment and Climate Change (2021–2025)

-Minister of Canadian Culture and Identity, Parks Canada and Quebec Lieutenant (2025–present)
+Minister of Canadian Culture and Identity, Parks Canada and Quebec Lieutenant (2025)

 On March 14, 2025, Guilbeault was named to the newly created position of Minister of Canadian Culture and Identity, Parks Canada as well as the Quebec lieutenant in Mark Carney's cabinet.

-Guilbeault attracted controversy on July 1, 2025 after calling Harmonium lead vocalist and Quebec separatist Serge Fiori a "remarkable Canadian" following his death.
+Guilbeault attracted controversy on July 1, 2025, after calling Harmonium lead vocalist and Quebec separatist Serge Fiori a "remarkable Canadian" following his death.

+On November 27, 2025, following the signing of a memorandum of understanding between Carney and Alberta's government to build an oil pipeline from Alberta's oil sands to the British Columbia Coast, Guilbeault resigned as a Cabinet minister.

+Backbench MP (2025–2026)

+Since November 27, 2025, Guilbeault sits as a Liberal backbench MP.
+Increasingly critical of the government's climate policies, Guilbeault announced on May 27, 2026 that he will be resigning his seat in parliament over the summer, saying "After almost seven years as Member of Parliament and Minister, I have come to the conclusion that it is time for me to pursue my fight for environmental protection and the fight against climate change in a different way.”
+He resigned his seat on August 28.

 Honours

 In 2009, Guilbeault became a member of the Cercle des Phénix de l’environnement du Québec.
 He is also an honorary fellow of the Royal Canadian Geographical Society.
 He was recognized as one of the 35 most influential figures in the past 35 years by the Fondation Marie-Vincent in 2010 and as an Americas Leader by the US magazine Americas Quarterly.

 In 2012 Guilbeault received the Médaille de l’Université de Montréal.
 In 2014, he received the Blanche-Lemco-Van-Ginkel award from the Ordre des urbanistes du Québec for his significant contribution to urban planning in Quebec.

 In 2016, Guilbeault received the Impératif français award recognizing his contribution to the vitality of the French language and French culture.